 Bugs are not only a nuisance to people, they can really be hated by virtually any animal on this planet.
 Many dogs dislike bugs, even if they have not had a negative experience such as being stung by them.
-This behavior is therefore quite understandable: bugs can ultimately be extremely annoying and they can also hurt!
-It is not unusual for bugs to drive some animals insane, you may see horses bucking, cows running ultimately causing a stampede, and humans swearing, as they smack their bodies to get rid of these pesky beings!
+This behavior is therefore quite understandable; bugs can ultimately be extremely annoying and they can also hurt!
+It is not unusual for bugs to drive some animals insane; you may see horses bucking, cows running, ultimately causing a stampede, and humans swearing as they smack their bodies to get rid of these pesky beings!

 How to Help a Dog Terrified of Bugs Using Desensitation and Classical Conditioning

 So the best course of action to put your pooch up for success would be investing in a good insect repellent.
 Bugs can at time cause serious issues such anaphylactic shock in those dogs allergic to stings, not to mention creating the ideal trigger for hot spots to surface, and other annoying skin irritations from all the scratching.
-You also want your dog to feel good about being out without worrying about being pestered by all those bugs all day long!
+You also want your dog to feel good about being outside without worrying about being pestered by all those bugs all day long!

-So the ultimate best strategy would be investing in a good insect repellent and feeding your dog outdoors, so he can be classically conditioned to associate being outdoors with bugs with something positive as being fed his favorite food.
+So the ultimate best strategy would be investing in a good insect repellent and feeding your dog outdoors so he can be classically conditioned to associate being outdoors with bugs with something positive as being fed his favorite food.
 When he is not being fed food, toss a nice Kong stuffed wit treats or give a long lasting bone such as a bully stick.
 He needs to learn that being outdoors is no longer a bad experience but this will need a bit of effort on your side.

-There are some good insect repellent products on the market such as Farnam's Flys-Off Insect Repellent for Dogs or if you prefer products that are natural and non-toxic you can invest in a product like Dr. Dog Bug N'Out.
+There are some good insect repellent products on the market such as Farnam's Flys-Off Insect Repellent for Dogs or if you prefer products that are natural and non-toxic, you can invest in a product like Dr. Dog Bug N'Out.